 There are a few food shows on TV that I cannot miss.
 Even though it’s not a cooking show, I just love Carnival Eats.
 The host, Noah Cappe, is quite funny and entertaining.
 I think he may have the perfect job: travelling around and enjoying the crazy foods he finds at fairs and carnivals.
 Like this Walking BBQ.
 This is a take on the classic Walking Tacos, which are bags of Fritos topped with taco meat.
 Walking BBQ consists of Fritos topped with… yep… you guessed it… BBQ.

 Salami chips with a white bean dip are a dangerously tempting thing.
 Crunchy meaty yummy.
-It’d be difficult to make them even better, but you can by serving them with a roasted garlic white bean dip.
+It’d be difficult to make them even taste even better, but you can by serving them with a roasted garlic white bean dip.
 The creamy dip (almost like a hummus) compliments the salami perfectly.
 This makes for a great easy appetizer or snack for the big game.
-Most grocery stores sell a variety of different styles of salami.
-Grab a few different flavors and mix them up on the plate.
-Many salamis have a very thick casing, which not all people enjoy.
-You can remove it quite easily after slicing the salami thin.
+Whomever said that you can’t have a super-meaty appetizer was wrong.
+Actually, I don’t know if anyone ever said that.
+Someone probably did at some point.
+And they were wrong!

 My rule for sandwiches also applies to burgers: The messier, the better.
 One glance at these unbelievably messy Dallas burgers and you know they are going to be crazy good.
 You know that all sorts of wonderful things are going to run down your forearm when you pick them up.
 You know you’ll be scraping yummy goodness off your plate with your fingers (ok, use potato chips for scraping if you wish).